xindi-dumbledore/Basic-Machine-Learning/Ranking/Learning to Rank Evaluation Measures.md

 ## Diversity
 Probably only suitable for recommendation use-cases, diversity measure how dissimilar the items in a list are to each other.
 This metric is important for recommendation systems as users are more interested in diversified recommendations.

-To measure diversity, we calculate the average pairwise similarity (e.g. cosine similarity) between items in the list.
+To measure diversity, we calculate the **average pairwise similarity (e.g. cosine similarity) between items in the list**.
 A low average pairwise similarity score indicates the list is more diverse.

 ## Reference
 1. https://medium.com/@m_n_malaeb/recall-and-precision-at-k-for-recommender-systems-618483226c54